isomerpages/moe-chijtp/_cca/Sports & Games/Netball.md

 and friendly games.
 Each year, we aim to have every level represent the school in at least one netball competition.
-We have participated in various age-group netball competitions such as the&nbsp;Daisy Tan Netball Carnival and Deloitte Pesta Sukan Netball Carnival.
-Our members have gained much from participating in such competitions.
+We have participated in various age-group netball competitions such as the&nbsp;Daisy Tan Netball Carnival and Deloitte Pesta Sukan Netball Carnival.</p>
+<div class="isomer-image-wrapper">
+<img style="width: 100%" height="auto" width="100%" alt="" src="/images/22_Netball__Recreational____activity_2.jpg">
+</div>
+<p>Our members have gained much from participating in such competitions.
 For the past 4 years, we organised an in-house games carnival to promote the same camaraderie and team spirit.
 We want our members to enjoy learning the skill as well as playing as a CCA.
 We are always looking for opportunities to enable our members to grow holistically.&nbsp;</p>
 <p><strong>JOIN THE NETBALL CLUB</strong>!
 Let’s make 2026 a fruitful and
 meaningful year!</p>
-<div class="isomer-image-wrapper">
-<img style="width: 100%" height="auto" width="100%" alt="" src="/images/22_Netball__Recreational____activity_2.jpg">
-</div>
-<p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/22_Netball__Recreational____committee.jpg">
 </div>